itsdrvgo/routez/README.md

 8. That's it!
 You've successfully created your first route using Routez. 🎉

+> If you're using `routez` with JavaScript, make sure to use `import` statements instead of `require` statements.
+This package does not support CommonJS modules.

 ## Features

 -   **File-based Routing (similar to NextJS)**: No more route imports!
 Just create a new file in the `app` directory and it will be automatically registered as a route.